 This capital gain must be in your regular taxable investment account, not your IRA or 401k.

-Your IRA and 401k are used for Roth Conversions, as explained above.
-The stocks in them cannot get a tax basis step-up per se, because the money initially used to fund those accounts was already tax deductible.
-So the stocks within them essentially have no tax basis.
-Everything gets taxed at ordinary rates at the time of withdrawal.
+Your IRA and 401k are used for Roth Conversions because the stocks in them have no tax basis.
+Everything gets taxed at ordinary rates at withdrawal.

-However, for your regular investment account holdings, you can get a nice tax-free step-up in basis if your taxable income falls into either the 10% or 15% ordinary tax brackets.
+However, for your regular investment account holdings, you can get a nice tax-free step-up in basis if your taxable income is $80,000 or less MFJ, half for single filers.

-UNLESS…your excess income beyond $20,700 consists of qualified dividends or long-term capital gains.
-In that case, you will pay zero tax on that income as long as you fall in the 10% or 15% ordinary income tax bracket.
+Normally, once your income exceeds $24,800, you start paying taxes.
+UNLESS…it consists of qualified dividends or long-term capital gains.
+In that case, you will pay zero tax on that income as long as taxable income is $80,000 or less MFJ.

-We’ll call this harvesting long-term capital gains.
-You can think of it as selling stock that has increased in value and then immediately purchasing the stock back.
+So what you’ll do in this case is harvest some long-term capital gains.
+Specifically, you’ll sell some stock that has increased in value and then immediately buy the stock back.

 Normally, when you sell stock that has increased in value, you will owe taxes on the gains.
 For stocks held longer than 1 year, you will owe taxes on long-term capital gains.

-It now also increases the beneficial possibility that you may have capital losses you can claim in the future to offset capital gains or even ordinary income.
+This now also increases the chance that you’ll have capital losses you can claim in the future to offset gains or even ordinary income.
 More about that in our example below.

-As you can see, for a married couple filing jointly, if you are in the 10% or 15% tax brackets, you can claim up to $75,300 in qualified dividends and long-term capital gains tax-free!
+As you can see, for a married couple filing jointly, you could harvest up to $80k in qualified dividends and long-term capital gains tax-free!

 Does it get any better than this?

-So, you can earn $20,700 (or more) tax-free by using deductions to wipe it out.
-Your taxable income will be zero.
+So, you can earn $24,800 (minimum) tax-free by using deductions to wipe it out.
+Your taxable income will then be zero.

-In the example I’ll walk you through below, I’ll show you how this amount can be even higher and STILL result in zero taxes.
+In the example below, I’ll show you how this amount can be even higher and STILL result in zero taxes.

 Couple things to note.

-One, remember that investments must be held for at least 1 year to receive the favorable long-term capital gains tax treatment that has a 0% bracket for earners in the 10% or 15% ordinary tax brackets.
+One, remember that investments must be held for at least 1 year to receive favorable long-term capital gains tax treatment.
 Stocks held for less than 1 year get short-term capital gains treatment, which is taxed at ordinary income rates.
-Qualified dividends must comply with special IRS rules to receive the same favorable long-term capital gains tax treatment.
+Qualified dividends must comply with IRS rules to receive the same favorable long-term capital gains tax treatment.

-Two, while there are special rules for “wash sales” that you have to pay attention to when you sell an investment at a capital loss (basically you are restricted on what you can buy immediately after selling a losing stock position), wash sale rules do not apply when you sell stock for a gain.
-So you can immediately buy the same stock again after selling it to lock in your basis, pay your taxes (at that dreamy 0% rate), and then get a nice tax-free step-up in basis!
+Two, while there are special rules for “wash sales” that you have to pay attention to when you sell an investment at a loss (you are restricted on what you can buy immediately after selling a losing stock position), wash sale rules do not apply when you sell stock for a gain.
+So you can immediately buy the same stock again after selling it to lock in your basis, pay your taxes (at 0%), and then get a nice tax-free step-up in basis!